Total-RD/pymgrid/README.md

 ## Contact

-For any questions you can contact me at avishaihalev@gmail.com.
+For any questions or bugs, please [open an issue](https://github.com/ahalev/python-microgrid/issues/new) in the [Issues tab](https://github.com/ahalev/python-microgrid/issues).